ori-community/wotw-docs/content/docs/seedlang/index.md

 Usually item messages are used in reaction to world changes, priority messages are used in reaction to key presses and free messages are used for advanced applications with custom message layouts.

-You can use concatenation to include the return values of functions and uberStates into your messages.
+You can use concatenation to include the return values of functions and UberStates into your messages.

 ##### Example